getdnsapi/stubby/README.md

 ```

 * The logging is currently crude and simply writes to stderr.
 (We are working on making this better!)
-   * If don't want to see any logging for some reason then include the following on the command line: `2>/dev/null`
-   * If you build with both stub and daemon logging and want to see only the daemon logging use: `2>&1 >/dev/null |  grep 'DAEMON' `
 * The pid file is /var/run/stubby.pid

 # Test Stubby